 COVID-19 cases in Ukraine

-As of March 27, the country has confirmed 1,632,131 positive cases and 31,751 deaths.
-Unfortunately, data suggest Ukraine is still on the upward side of the 2nd curve of the pandemic.
+As of June 18, the country has confirmed 2,228,192 positive cases and 51,952 deaths.
+Data suggest Ukraine has overcome the 2nd wave of the infections.

-The situation seems to be one of great concern.
+However, the situation is still one of great concern.
 Olha Holubovska, an infectious disease doctor has stated that if hospitals continue observing this growth of incidence, they will be forced to reconsider the indicators for hospitalization and hospitalize critically ill patients only.

 Is it safe to visit Ukraine now?